bluesky/tiled/README.md

 Visit ``http://localhost:8000/docs`` for interactive documentation.
 Or, see below for example requests and responses.

 This can work with various front-ends.
-Try it for example with Plotly's Chart Studio.
+Try it for example with Plotly's Chart Studio or Vega Voyager.

 Start the server in a way that accepts requests from the chart-studio frontend.

 ```
-TILED_ALLOW_ORIGINS=https://chart-studio.plotly.com tiled serve pyobject tiled.examples.generic:demo
+TILED_ALLOW_ORIGINS="https://chart-studio.plotly.com https://vega.github.io/voyager/" tiled serve pyobject tiled.examples.generic:demo
 ```

 Navigate your browser to https://chart-studio.plotly.com.
 Use the "Import" feature to import data by URL.
 Enter a URL such as ``http://localhost:8000/dataframe/full/dataframes/df?format=text/csv``.

+Navigate your browser to https://vega.github.io/voyager/.
+Click "Load", "From URL", set the file type to "JSON" and then use the same URL in the previous example.